 Link with target public policy

-The PO FEDER 2014-2020 encourages the “use of renewable energy and eco-materials”, as indicated in priorities 4e and 6c.
+The ERDF-ESF OPERATIONAL PROGRAMME 2014-2020 encourages the “use of renewable energy and eco-materials”, as indicated in priorities 4e and 6c.
 This sector is still underdeveloped in the Region, given the lack of structure in the industrial sectors.
 Through the MOLOC project, the City of Lille would like to contribute to structuring the regional circular and eco-materials sector.
 This will happen primarily through informing developers hired during public procurement of the technical requirement to integrate circular and eco-materials.

 Stakeholders involved